 Next set a reading goal with your child (a certain number of minutes or books or to read every day for a week).
 When the goal is reached, they earn the prize!
 Then you can set a new goal.

-Here's are some free summer reading bookmarks your child can use to track their reading.
-Just click the image to get them from the Free Resource Library:
+Here are some free summer reading bookmarks your students or child can use to track their reading.
+This is a great way to keep kids reading over the summer!

 Utilize audio books